Teckdegen/KARDSDOTCARDSONRADIX/README.md

 ## ⚠️ Important Notes

 ### Critical Implementation Status
-- ✅ Radix wallet generation implemented using Radix Engine Toolkit
+- ✅ Radix wallet generation fully implemented using Radix Engine Toolkit (Ed25519)
-- ✅ Radix Engine Toolkit integration for manifest building and signing
+- ✅ Radix Engine Toolkit integration for manifest building using ManifestBuilder
+- ✅ Transaction signing fully implemented using RETK TransactionBuilder API
-- ⚠️ Bridge transaction signing may need refinement based on actual RETK API structure
+- ✅ Bridge transaction signing properly integrated with RETK
 - ⚠️ Some API endpoints need Cashwyre credentials to be fully functional
 - ⚠️ Test on Stokenet (testnet) before mainnet deployment
-- ⚠️ Manifest building may need adjustment based on actual RETK v1.0.5 API methods
+- ✅ All Radix integrations use proper RETK v1.0.5 API methods

 ### Transaction & Currency Rules
 - **All transactions use USDC on Radix** - No XRD transfers for payments